Admittedly, Chemistry ranks right up there with other subjects that induce anxiety and outright fear, such as maths and physics.

 AS Module 2 topics: Physical and inorganic chemistry (foundation level)

 A2 Module 4 topics: Further physical and organic chemistry

 A2 Module 5 topics: Thermodynamics and further inorganic chemistry

 As you can see by this study plan breakdown, these revision materials mirror your exam structure by providing you with these topics in the same sequence you meet them in on your exam.

-There is so much to be had at this site that it would be best for you to explore it on your own while we move on to sites dedicated to exam prep…
+There is so much to be had at this site that it would be best for you to explore it with your chemistry tutor.
+Meanwhile, we move on to sites dedicated to exam prep...

 As your performance on this exam is at least career-defining – if not life-defining, it would naturally follow that plenty of resources exist to ensure your success.

 For one, you could check out online revision tools: apps, podcasts videos and more, to help you study chemistry!

 Are you perplexed at the difference between an acid and a base?
 What is it about the formation of molecules that simply escapes you?
 And why are some chemical reactions lethal while others are rather fun to observe?

 If the extent of your knowledge about chemical bonding involves some glue-like substance, you need to spend time with Revision Science; a website built for the express purpose of mastering everything you studied in general chemistry classes.